jefferydhughes/Raising-Smarter-Kids-With-Ai/Learn_Prompting-main/docs/intro.md

 This course is designed for **beginners**, making it the perfect starting point if you're new to AI and PE.
 However, even if you're not a beginner, you'll still find valuable insights within this course.
 This course is the **most comprehensive** prompt engineering course available, and the content ranges from an introduction to AI to advanced PE techniques.

+If you are looking for our book on Raising Smarter Kids with Ai, it is available here: https://a.co/d/0DU3cLV

 ## Ethos and Philosophy

 This course is a mix of lessons and practical prompting projects.